PA Custody Factors: 16 Child Custody Factors Courts Consider

 At what age can a child decide which parent to live with in PA?

-There are no specific laws that state a child’s age, but the judges can take into account the child’s wish based on their maturity, and ability to reason.
+There are no specific laws that state a child’s age.
+The judges can take into account the child’s wish based on their maturity, and ability to reason.
 As we wrote about it in more details, “in a custody action, a child has a voice but not a choice.”

 Weighing The 16 Child Custody Factors In Pennsylvania

 Of the numerous factors that impact a court’s decision on child custody, a significant consideration is the safety and welfare of the child.
-A history of physical abuse or substance abuse is heavily weighted, and may require a separate evaluation before custody rights are granted to that parent.
+Courts will as well heavily weigh a history of physical or substance abuse.
+If that’s the case, it may require a separate evaluation before custody rights are granted to that parent.

 Additionally, a parent’s ability to care for the child’s needs, both emotional and financial, is of high importance.
 A child needs adequate supervision and support to ensure the greatest opportunity to thrive.
 Should a parent not have the capacity to reasonably and consistently meet these needs, it will impact their rights of custody.